dipu-bd/tupin/README.md

 **Explanation**

-Here, each third brackets pair is a print command which prints the content inside the brackets exactly as it appears.
+- Each third brackets pair is a print command which prints the content inside the brackets exactly as it appears.

-`rand` is a function which returns a random value.
+- `rand` is a function which returns a random value.

-You can use single quotes inside third brackets to execute a code and print it.
+- You can use single quotes inside third brackets to execute a code and print it.
 Similarly the variable T was printed.

-`for` indicates the start of a loop.
+- `for` indicates the start of a loop.
 Next variable should be a range to loop (like python except it is inclusive).

-All statements are in a single line.
+- All statements are in a single line.
 Curly brackets indicates a complex statement of multiple statements.

 ---
 All the description is of initial plan.
 It is subject to change with development process.